Human: Science and philosophy

 The Dunhuang map, a star map showing the North Polar region.
 China circa 700.

-An aspect unique to humans is their ability to transmit knowledge from one generation to the next and to continually build on this information to develop tools, scientific laws and other advances to pass on further.
-This accumulated knowledge can be tested to answer questions or make predictions about how the universe functions and has been very successful in advancing human ascendancy.
+A defining attribute of humanity is the capacity for cumulative cultural evolution by transmitting knowledge across generations by continuously building on past knowledge to develop tools, scientific laws, and other advancements to pass on to future generations.
+This accumulated knowledge can be tested to answer various questions or make predictions about how the universe functions, driving ongoing human advancement.
+This phenomenon is known as the ratchet effect in cultural anthropology.

 Aristotle has been described as the first scientist, and preceded the rise of scientific thought through the Hellenistic period.
 Other early advances in science came from the Han dynasty in China and during the Islamic Golden Age.
-The scientific revolution, near the end of the Renaissance, led to the emergence of modern science.
+The Scientific Revolution, near the end of the Renaissance, led to the emergence of modern science.

 A chain of events and influences led to the development of the scientific method, a process of observation and experimentation that is used to differentiate science from pseudoscience.
 An understanding of mathematics is unique to humans, although other species of animals have some numerical cognition.
 All of science can be divided into three major branches, the formal sciences (e.g., logic and mathematics), which are concerned with formal systems, the applied sciences (e.g., engineering, medicine), which are focused on practical applications, and the empirical sciences, which are based on empirical observation and are in turn divided into natural sciences (e.g., physics, chemistry, biology) and social sciences (e.g., psychology, economics, sociology).

 Philosophy is a field of study where humans seek to understand fundamental truths about themselves and the world in which they live.
 Philosophical inquiry has been a major feature in the development of humans' intellectual history.
 It has been described as the "no man's land" between definitive scientific knowledge and dogmatic religious teachings.
 Major fields of philosophy include metaphysics, epistemology, logic, and axiology (which includes ethics and aesthetics).

 Society

+Photo taken between 1890 and 1923 of an indigenous family in Brazil, consisting of three adolescent or adult females, an adult male, and a baby.
 Humans often live in family-based social structures.

 Society is the system of organizations and institutions arising from interaction between humans.
 Humans are highly social and tend to live in large complex social groups.
-They can be divided into different groups according to their income, wealth, power, reputation and other factors.
-The structure of social stratification and the degree of social mobility differs, especially between modern and traditional societies.
+They can be divided into different groups according to their income, wealth, power, reputation, and other factors.
+The structure of social stratification and the degree of social mobility differ, especially between modern and traditional societies.
 Human groups range from the size of families to nations.
 The first form of human social organization is thought to have resembled hunter-gatherer band societies.